 Memorials must have one of the following purposes:

 - Honor loved ones, citizens or organizations that are deceased for at least one year

 - Enhance the aesthetics of the park / area

 - Memorial benches must match existing benches located within the parks.
 No concrete, granite or stone benches allowed for a park memorial.
-Parks, Recreation & Community Services (PRCS) staff will provide options for appropriate benches.
+Parks and Recreation staff will provide options for appropriate benches.

 Memorials must not: